steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 This syscall should be called only once a time for a process.

-You have to specify old and new areas where are saved/loaded the process status.
+You have to specify old and new areas where are saved/loaded the process status when specified trap has raised.

 This syscall returns 0 in case of success, -1 otherwise.s